denodrivers/postgres/docs/README.md

 Specifically, you can't replace any keyword or specifier in a query, only literal values, such as the ones you would use in an `INSERT` or `WHERE` clause

-This is specially hard to grasp when working with template strings, since the assumption that is made most of the time is that all items inside a template string call are being interpolated with the underlying string, however as explained above this is not the case, so all previous warnings about prepared
+This is especially hard to grasp when working with template strings, since the assumption that is made most of the time is that all items inside a template string call are being interpolated with the underlying string, however as explained above this is not the case, so all previous warnings about prepared